The Viewpoints Fellowship

-As toxic polarization intensifies, colleges are struggling to equip students with skills for to engage across differences.
-Existing dialogue efforts often fail to reach those who don’t already care about discourse—leaving many students unprepared to navigate conflict or ideological difference.
+Problem: Existing efforts often fail to reach those who don’t already care about dialogue — leaving many students unprepared to navigate conflict or ideological difference.

 What Makes Us Unique?